axentix/axentix/README.md

 ```

 After installation you have access to our source files.
-You can build project with `npm run build` or launch development server with `npm run dev`.
+You can build the project with `npm run build` or launch development server with `npm run dev`.

 ## Documentation